vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-poweronVMsOnRemoteDS.md

 ### -clustertocheck

-The name of the remote cluster on which virtual machines are hosted.
+The name of the remote cluster.

 ```yaml
 Type: String